filipemendes89/cli-github-users/README.md

     -t - Token from github that allow much more requests than using the api without it -d - URL database from Postgres

+A few tests were wrote just to show that it can be done.
+If you want more I could cover most part of this project.
 If you have any questions about code and why, let me know :)